isomerpages/pa-chingay/_join-us/Volunteers.md

 </tr>
 </tbody>
 </table>
 <p>1.
-That welcoming atmosphere our guests will experience.
-Yeah, that's
-thanks to you!
+Provide guests with a welcoming experience at the Parade.
 <br>2.
 Guide the audience and keep the good vibes rolling!
 <br>3.
 Provide quick tips and answers with a smile.</p>
 <table style="minWidth: 50px">